 Making Sense of Socio-Spatial Inequality: A Qualitative Study of Geographical Proximity and Social Distance in Buenos Aires

 I am part of the White Rose Doctoral Training Programme interdisciplinary research network ‘Urban Citizenship and Informality’, funded by the Economic and Social Research Council, with partners at the University of Sheffield, the University of York and the University of Leeds.
-In addition, I am a visiting scholar at the Urban Ethnography Lab at the University of Texas at Austin.
+I am also a visiting scholar at the Urban Ethnography Lab at the University of Texas at Austin.

 Supervisors: Dr Melanie Lombard, Prof Rowland Atkinson, Prof Indrajit Roy (University of York)